webdriverio-community/wdio-electron-service/docs/electron-apis/mocking-apis.md

 ### `mockImplementationOnce`

 Accepts a function that will be used as mock's implementation during the next call.
-If chained, every consecutive call will produce differenesults.
+If chained, every consecutive call will produce different results.

 When the mocked function runs out of implementations, it will invoke the default implementation set with [`mockImplementation`](#mockimplementation).